boxyhq/website/docs/retraced/sdks/golang.md

 ---
-title: Retraced Golang SDK
+title: Retraced Go SDK
-sidebar_label: Golang
+sidebar_label: Go
 ---

-# Golang
+# Go

-On this page, we get you up and running with Retraced's SDK in your application.
+On this page, we get you up and running with Retraced's Go SDK in your application.

 ## Installation